abhishekjais-124/developer-portfolio/README.md

 - Verify Gmail App Password is correct (16 characters)
 - Check that 2-Step Verification is enabled on your Google account
-- Ensure `EMAIL_ADDRESS` matches the Gmail account
+- Ensure your EmailJS service/template are configured and tested
 - Test Telegram bot token and chat ID separately
 - Check browser console for error messages